Hey there, mama! 👋.

-So you’re expecting a little one — first of all, congrats!
-This is such a beautiful, exciting, and yes… slightly overwhelming time.
-Between the baby registries, Pinterest nursery boards, and advice from literally everyone, it’s easy to feel like you need to buy all the things.
+So you're expecting a little one — first of all, congrats!
+This is such a pretty an interesting one, and yes, slightly overwhelming!
+Whether it’s a baby registry, Pinterest nursery board or the go-ahead from 10 different people, it can be easy to feel like you need to buy all the things.

 But let me be real with you.